HUBioDataLab/DrugApp/README.md

 python evaluation_metrics_and_feature_importance.py Rare
 ```

-The output will be performance results, a graph for permutation importance, and a csv file for MDI based feature importance, name starting with "results_feature_importances_MDI" (e.g. results_feature_importances_MDI_Rare).
+The output will be performance results and a graph for permutation importance, that are printed to the screen and a csv file for MDI based feature importance, name starting with "results_feature_importances_MDI" (e.g. results_feature_importances_MDI_Rare).

 ## License